DolphinCoder/PMEL-Hollings-eDNA-Hypoxia-2024/README.md

 ## Questions/to-do before making public:

-- Shannon: Is it OK to just describe `OCNMS_SpeciesOfInterest.csv` as "the list of priority species I used," or should I explain the criteria/how the list was assembled?
 - Zack: I have a note that says "JV = Jonah Ventures, the DNA metabarcoding service we use" - is this an appropriate definition for "JV" as a directory name?
 I was using my understanding based on lab meeting notes.
 - Need to add reference to Sam's CTD data cleaning code